2010 Robert Bruss Real Estate Book Award

 RESOURCE

-To find out your state’s redemption period and get other summaries of your state’s law regarding foreclosures, see Nolo.com (choose Foreclosure).
+To find out your state’s redemption period and get other summaries of your state’s law regarding foreclosures, see the Foreclosure section of Nolo.com.

 Still interested in pursuing foreclosed properties?
 Find an agent who specializes in them—most don’t handle them at all, while some go so far as to arrange bus tours of local foreclosures.
 A good source is REONetwork.com.
 If you still have a regular real estate agent, explain to both agents what you’re doing, so that you can agree on each agent’s limited role.
 You’d also be wise to hire a real estate attorney to help navigate this somewhat touchy area.